SF_ARRAYS

 aout (ndim) [real] – Contains

-coarse exponentially-spaced checkpoints, each two of which separated byu
+pcoarse exponentially-spaced checkpoints, each two of which separated byulinearly spaced points

 - function sf_arrays/upminterval(start, stop, midpoint, p, q[, type, base, mesh])